 Discussion Guide for Wildly Affordable Organic

-- In the first chapter, Linda describes her first shopping trip on a dollar-a-meal budget.
+- In the first chapter, author Linda Watson describes her first shopping trip on a dollar-a-meal budget.
 What made it difficult?
 What would you have done differently?
 How has the way you shop and cook changed with your financial circumstances?

 - The first night of her budget experiment, Linda uses a bread machine to make bread.
 What recipes did she develop to avoid using this appliance?
 Why?
 What appliances do you use regulary to make your cooking easier or more fun?
+Are there any that you avoid?

 - Linda learned a lot about thrifty and delicious cooking from her mother-in-law who learned to cook from scratch while living on a farm during the Depression.
 What have you learned from your mother or other family members?
 How have cooking and family meals changed over the past few generations?
 Who is the biggest influence in your cooking style?
 How are you sharing your cooking skills with others?